I start with yes. Can do. Happy to.

 Sedentary and repetitive life focused outward takes us away from feeling ourselves.
 With touch as we move we practise feeling ourselves.

 Light touch helps us feel ourselves move.
 Firm touch guides us to feel into ourselves.
-Deep touch helps us relax.
+Deep touch helps us release.

 We simplify.
 Support lessens work and distraction.
 Support helps us.
 For example, folding forward with support feels better and works better.
 I guide you in specific support.